johnlpage/UniBench/reporting/report.md

 ## High-level comparison of querying types

-___THIS PART IS STILL UNDER CONSTRUCTION AND BEING VALIDATED___ __TO BE REDONE AS LARGER INSTANCE MEANT TOO MUCH CACHING, INCREAS DATA SIZE__

 ### Description

 This looks at a high level at various forms of simple indexed querying, including those with an imperfect index.
+The test inserts 60 Million 1KB documents and then runs a series of queries against them.
+These tests are on an M40 with 200GB Standard disks.

-The test inserts 5,000,000 4KB Documents.
-These are divided into 12,500 groups with the field 'group' having an integer group id.
+These are divided into 150,000 groups with the field 'group' having an integer group id.
 There are 400 documents in each group.
 The documents in a group are not inserted contiguously in the database, as we would not expect them to be in a real-world collection.
+As the documents are 1KB in size and there are 150,000 groups we can make a reasonable assumption the no database page (28KB post compression) will contain two documents from the same group.

-Tests run on the whole data set and on a subset to show cached and uncached results.
+Tests run on the whole data set and on a subset to show cached and uncached results where possible.
 Tests may fetch a single document, a set from the same group or a single document from many different groups.

 Within the group the field group_seq has a value 0–400 allowing us to fetch a specific group and sequence number to investigate compound indexing.
 The field group_seq_i is the same as group_seq but indexed.

-We only retrieve the _id for each document to avoid measuring network cost or being limited by it.
+We explicity return the value of a non-existent field to force the server to fetch and scan the document as a non-covered projection would.
+This is actually worst-case as a projection can return as soon as it finds all the fields.

 ### Base Atlas Instance